Jordanhoward91/html_css_bootcamp/manuscript/Chapter_1.md

-#Chapter 1 Guide to HTMl
+#Chapter 1 Guide to HTML

 ###Tools We'll Use in the Course